askwhyharsh/neartalk/README.md

-# PeopleAroundMe - Technical Architecture Document
+# NearTalk - Technical Architecture Document

 ## 🎯 Project Overview

-**PeopleAroundMe** is a proximity-based, anonymous chat and voice platform that allows people in physical proximity to connect and communicate in real-time without accounts or persistent data storage.
+**NearTalk** is a proximity-based, anonymous chat and voice platform that allows people in physical proximity to connect and communicate in real-time without accounts or persistent data storage.

 ### Core Features
 - Anonymous, no-signup access